vectortree/cloud-drive-sharing-manager-app/README.md

 - MongoDB

-# GETTING INTO THE PROJECT
+# Getting into the Project
 This system can be extended to two cloud drive services, Google Cloud Drive and Microsoft OneDrive.

 ### Main Login Page